laques13/editing-github_demo/0304-in_class_exercise.md

 10. When they opened the window to let out a huge bumblebee, the car accidentally swerved into an oncoming car.
 11. Women's access to the pulpit has often been denied after completing seminary training.
 12. Upon deciding to join the navy, the recruiter enthusiastically shook Joe's hand.
-13. Upon entering the doctor's office, a skeleton caught my attention.
+13. A skeleton caught my attention upon entering the doctor's office.
 14. To please the children, some fireworks were set off a day early.
 15. Though only sixteen, UCLA accepted Martha's application.